Leicester Hate Crime Project

 The Leicester Hate Crime Project is Britain’s biggest ever study of hate crime victimisation.

 This is a two year project, funded by the Economic and Social Research Council, exploring the experiences of people who have been victimised simply because of who they are.
-We want to speak to anyone who feels that they have been targeted because of their identity, because of their perceived vulnerability or because they were seen as being somehow ‘different’ in the eyes of the perpetrator.
+We have been speaking to anyone who feels that they have been targeted because of their identity, because of their perceived vulnerability or because they were seen as being somehow ‘different’ in the eyes of the perpetrator.

 Have you ever been victimised because of who you are?